speric/speric.github.com/_posts/2016-11-15-a-refactoring-story.md

   <li>
     <p>
       The two <code>HTTParty</code> calls to the external Commissary service means the controller knows everything about where the endpoints are, and what to do in case of an error.
-This isn't the worst approach, but could improved by moving these calls to a separate class.
+This isn't the worst approach, but could be improved by moving these calls to a separate class.
 Doing so would also give us the benefit of being able to use those classes in other places.
     </p>
   </li>
 </ul>